mjeanroy/jasmine-dom-spec/README.md

 ### toBeSelected

-Check that the tested object is a DOM node property `selected` equal to `true`.
+Check that the tested object is a DOM node with a property `selected` equal to `true`.

 #### Since